anishsheikh/3d-models/Neptune 4 Y-AXIS Hardware Fix/README.md

 precise measurements for two 625RS bearings.
 1/1/2024 : Updated the edge blends due to reduction of torque because of elastic vibrational motion dampening while timing belt edge collides with rotor edges.
            more precise bottom holder to actually make use of the bearing.
 Mechanical Engineering??????
+4/1/2024 : Circumcised 3mm for y axis to move properly. cause people never check that if it actually moves properly.
 ![IMG_5737](https://github.com/anishsheikh/3d-models/assets/38411333/b90bcb7b-09ad-41f0-bcff-b878bae9df51)